joelparkerhenderson/maturity-models/README.md

   * [Apache Project Maturity Model](https://community.apache.org/apache-way/apache-project-maturity-model.html)

-## Maturity model levels

-A maturity model typical has sequential levels.

-For example, a maturity model can have levels 1-3, generally corresponding to these meanings:

-* 1. Basic
-* 2. Intermediate
-* 3. Advanced

-For example, a maturity model can have levels 0-5, generally corresponding to these meanings:

-* 0. None, Never, Negligible, Not Applicable
-* 1. Initial, Informal, Implicit, Irregular, Inconsistent, Individual-usage.
-* 2. Developing, Describing, Duplicating, Department-usage.
-* 3. Standardizing, Specifying, Scaling, Service-oriented, Segment-usage
-* 4. Managing, Measuring, Mainstreaming, Mission-oriented, Mass-usage
-* 5. Optimizing, Orchestrating, Ongoing, Opportunity-oriented, Organization-usage

 ## Maturity model process perspectives

 P3M3® describes process perspectives.
 These can be assessed at all maturity model levels.